awilson12/EMS_v2/README.md

 main_file.R
 -------------------------------------------------------
 All senarios can be run from the file, "mail_file.R".
 This will create nested folders for saving outputs, including mean and sd concentrations in states over time, a list with dataframes including each simulation iteration, and a list with dataframes including input parameters per iteration.
+From this file, the other below files will be run with the exception of the iteration check files.

 scenarios.R
 --------------------------------------------------------